gohugoio/hugo/content/en/functions/partialCached.md

 aliases: []
 ---

 The `partialCached` template function can offer significant performance gains for complex templates that don't need to be re-rendered on every invocation.

+**Note:** Each Site (or language) has its own `partialCached` cache, so each site will execute a partial once.

 Here is the simplest usage:

 ```
 {{ partialCached "footer.html" . }}